 Give the Gift of a Smile!

-Another reason we love to create beach themed Christmas cookies is that they make terrific and beautiful gifts.
+Another reason we love to create beach themed Christmas beach cookies is that they make terrific and beautiful gifts.
 Whether as a hostess gift, a present for the family member who has everything, or a neighbor, beach themed Christmas cookies make people smile!

 You can find many recipes for masterful frosted artisan cookies that highlight talent and the time to create them.